Zennoon/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 2-add_nodeint.c: The function accepts a pointer to the head of a linked list, and an integer value, and it creates and adds a new node to the beginning of the linked list, initializing its n with the given integer value.

+3-add_nodeint_end.c: Similar to the previous one, this functino receives a pointer to a head of a linked list, and an integer value.
+It creates the node and inits its n value with the given argument, it then adds the node to the end of the list.